shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/sol-anchor-blog.md

 ## Init an Anchor Project

 Initiating a project is pretty straightforward.
-In the command line -- use Windows Subsystem for Linux 2 (WSL2) if you are on Windows, as the Rust toolchain doesn't work in regular Windows:
+In the command line -- use Windows Subsystem for Linux 2 (WSL2) if you are on Windows, as the Berkeley Packet Filter (BPF) compiler portion of the Solana toolchain doesn't work in regular Windows.

 Don't make a new folder!
 Anchor will create a new one for you :)